The aquarium filter you choose for your goldfish depend a lot on the size of your setup, and how much maintenance you want to do.

 Goldfish are messy bottom feeders, producing a lot of waste.
 Some filters are more efficient than others, so you need to choose the correct filter to avoid having to clean it out every two weeks.

-An aquarium filter well suited to a setup shouldn’t need cleaning out more than two or three times a year.
+An aquarium filter well suited to a setup shouldn’t need cleaning out more than three or four times a year.

 You can never over filter an aquarium but you can certainly under filter one.